jmf-nyu/miap_diglit/docs/apt.md

-# apt in the Command Line!
+# apt BASH in the Command Line!

 ## Summary